 - The bond between the Oort cloud and the solar system is not very strong.
 This makes the Oort cloud easily affected by pulls of gravity from passing stars and the milky way.
 This gravitational pull is what causes some of the icy objects to be thrown from the Oort cloud, into the inner solar system.
 When the object leaves the Oort cloud, it interacts with the Sun and becomes a comet.

 - The Oort cloud and the Kuiper belt are the two areas of our solar system where comets come from.
 It is speculated that the amount of icy objects in the Oort cloud could be up to two trillion.
 The mass of these would be roughly five times the mass of planet Earth.
-Long term comets are more common in the Oort cloud than shorter term comets and these take over 200 years to orbit the sun.
-Some can take up to millions of years just to complete one orbit!
+Long-term comets are more common in the Oort cloud than shorter-term comets, and these take over 200 years to orbit the sun.
+Some can take up to millions of years to complete one orbit!
 Most shorter term comets can be traced back to the Kuiper belt.

 - The Oort cloud was named after Jan Oort.
-Jan Oort was a dutch astronomer who worked on the theory of a cloud housing icy objects when he was trying to figure out where comets come from in 1950.
+Jan Oort was a Dutch astronomer who worked on the theory of a cloud housing icy objects when he was trying to figure out where comets came from in 1950.
 The theory was initially proposed almost 20 years earlier in 1932 by Ernst Opik, an Estonian astronomer.

 - We have never seen the Oort cloud!
 Even with the amazing technology accessible to us, we are yet to have a sighting of the Oort cloud.
 Despite this, its existence is widely accepted amongst scientists and astronomers.
 Due to the massive distance between Earth and the Oort cloud, it will probably be decades if not centuries before a spacecraft can get anywhere near it.

 - How did the rings of Saturn form?